 - Don’t take breaks while you are working

-If you have an underlying problem with dry eye, this may make digital eye strain worse or more likely.
+You may have an underlying problem with dry eye.
+This may make digital eye strain worse, or more likely to occur.
 Dry eye is more common in women than in men.
 It also becomes more common with age.
 Some medicines and health problems make dry eye more likely.
 For example, if you use antihistamines, you may be at greater risk of having dry eye.
-If you have thyroid disease or certain autoimmune diseases, you are also at greater risk of having dry eyes.
+If you have thyroid disease or certain autoimmune diseases, you are also at greater risk of having dry eye.

 What are the symptoms of digital eye strain?

-Digital eye strain can cause a number of symptoms, including:
+Digital eye strain can cause many symptoms, including:

 - Blurred vision